maria-tyan/pay-fees/README.md

 ====

 ## Situation
-Paysera users can go to a branch to cash in and/or cash out from Paysera account.
+Users can go to a branch to cash in and/or cash out from account.
 There are also commission fees for both cash in and cash out.
 Only supported currency is EUR.

 ## Commission Fees